HAVE YOU EVER TRIED TO EAT WITHOUT MOVING YOUR JAW?

 When evaluating the jaw, as a Doctor of Chiropractic and an Applied Kinesiologist, I look at the articulation of the joint itself, examining how it moves and how the muscles that control the jaw are functioning (Masseter, Temporalis, External and Internal Pterygoid muscles).
 Are they weak or in spasm?
 If so, golgi tendon or muscle spindle work may be indicated to balance the muscles of the neck and jaw.

 TMJ issues are usually the last wind up of a bigger problem that has been going on for a while, so unless there has been direct trauma to the jaw, I rarely go straight to the jaw to fix the problem.
 Usually when the TMJ starts hurting, there is a deeper underlying cause in the spine that hasn’t been fixed yet.
 Finding and adjusting spinal subluxations found in the neck and back alone fix the jaw problem half the time.
 As mentioned earlier, the feet and pelvis can play a roll in TMJ function as well.

 After all the above have been checked, a gentle adjustment to the jaw joint can be done to help remove the subluxated pattern, allowing the jaw joint to move pain free.

-If you are currently attempting to eat but can’t move your jaw due to pain or believe you have TMJ, call our office Living Well Family Chiropractic office in Chelan to schedule a consultation 360.787.6381
+If you are currently attempting to eat but can’t move your jaw due to pain or believe you have TMJ, call our office at Living Well Family Chiropractic to schedule a consultation 360.787.6381